.png)

 Where Salamanca's Appetite for Tradition Holds Its Ground

 Calle de Juan Bravo runs through one of Madrid's most composed residential and commercial corridors, the kind of street where office lunches shade into long afternoon discussions and where a restaurant's regulars tend to be measured in years rather than visits.
 The Salamanca district has long operated as the city's more buttoned-up dining quarter, distinct from the louder, more experimental pull of Malasaña or the tourist-facing options further south.
 In this context, the restaurants that survive and accumulate genuine loyalty tend to do so through consistency and confidence in a defined offer rather than through reinvention.
-Amparito Roca, at number 12, is a clear expression of that dynamic.
+Amparito Roca, a traditional Spanish restaurant in Madrid's Salamanca district at Calle de Juan Bravo, 12, is a clear expression of that dynamic.

 The room itself delivers something that is apparently easy to undervalue until you walk into too many places that have got it wrong: coherence.
 The decorative detail, which arrives as a genuine surprise for first-time visitors, gives the space character without tipping into theme.
 That balance matters in the Salamanca dining room, where the clientele tends to be discerning about atmosphere as an extension of quality rather than as a separate entertainment.